zew/go-questionnaire/static/doc/linux-instructions.md

 into the app dir.

-* Each new exectuable needs to be configured *again*
+* Each new executable needs to be configured *again*
 to allow to use ports 80 and 443.
 See section **Enable ports 80 and 443** .